AmitySereavo/reusable-slide-pages/README.md

 - submissions are saved to PostgreSQL through Prisma
 - storage is questionnaire-agnostic using a shared submissions table with `answers` JSON
 - per-line colors can be controlled from the DSL through theme color keys
+- dynamic questionnaire variables can be loaded from questionnaire-specific endpoints without polluting the shared parser

 ## Current folder structure